lthms/soap.coffee-lthms/site/posts/RewritingInCoq.md

 I thought I couldn’t avoid them at first, but it was before I heard about “generalized rewriting,” setoids and morphisms.
 Now, I know the truth, and I will have to update SpecCert eventually.
-But, in the meantime, let me try to explain how it is possible to rewrite a term in a proof using a ad-hoc equivalence relation and, when necessary, a proper morphism.
+But, in the meantime, let me try to explain how it is possible to rewrite a term in a proof using an ad hoc equivalence relation and, when necessary, a proper morphism.

 ## Case Study: Gate System